CornellNLP/CS4300_Flask_template/README.md

 ``` bash
 source .env
 ```
-- To add a variable to your file, use the syntax:
+- To add a variable to your file, add a line to `.env` with the syntax:
 ``` cmd
 export MY_VARIABLE=SOME_VALUE
 ```